rkonoplev/dniester/db_data/README.md

 - Scripts reference `a264971_dniester` database - update for your environment
 - Large data files must be obtained separately for local development
-- Migration scripts are educational examples, adapt for production use
+- Migration scripts are reference examples, adapt for production use
 - Always backup databases before running migration scripts